divyakelaskar/Tetris-game/README.md

 # Turtle Race
- A zero-player game in python3.
+ A zero-player game in Python 3.